jaswanth3233/Villanova_IoT_2022/RPI_TUTORIAL/RPI_OS_Setup.md

 2. Raspberry Pi 4 2Gb and adapter and c-type cable.
 3. GL.iNet GL-MT300N-V2 portable mini travel wireless pocket router(Personal Network) and the network must be configured and ready to connect.
 4. laptop - I am using MacBook Air M1-chip and memory of 16GB.
-5. Lention usb c hub with hdmi,3 usb ports and sd card reader.
+5. Lention USB C hub with HDMI,3 USB ports and sd card reader.

 ## Setup